 LMDC received nine comments regarding Partial Action Plan 9.
-The comments and the responses to these comments have been incorporated into this Partial Action Plan as Submitted to HUD and may be viewed in section VI.
+The comments and the responses to these comments have been incorporated into this Partial Action Plan as approved by HUD and may be viewed in section VI.
 Responses to Public Comments.

-Public Comment to Amended Partial Action Plan 9
+Public Comment to Partial Action Plan 9 Amendment approved 10/06/2005

-This Partial Action Plan has been amended for WTC Memorial and Cultural Program: Acquisition of Remainder of Southern Site.
+The Partial Action Plan was amended to increase funding for WTC Memorial and Cultural Program: Acquisition of Remainder of Southern Site.
 The proposed amendments to Partial Action Plan 9 were approved by the LMDC Board of Directors at the June 16, 2005 meeting.